 The disturbing signal for a modulated pulsed radar shall have the following characteristics:

-The disturbing signal shall be formatted as the emission pattern of the radar under test in order to be detectable by the receiver system and shall increase in the same degree as the permitted emission spectrum with a limit of 90 dBpp.
+The disturbing signal shall be formatted as the emission pattern of the radar under test in order to be detectable by the receiver system and shall increase from each edge of the B-40 from the MDS level by 30 dB per decade to a maximum of -30 dBm.
 See Figure 4 for an example.
 A CW signal may be used if it produces the same results as a formatted signal.

 The maximum input level of the receiver shall be 6 dB below the compression level for the given receiver design.

-The discrete frequency steps shall be equal to or lower than 1 MHz.
+The discrete frequency steps shall be equal to or less than 1 MHz.

 The selected disturbing signal shall be documented in the test report.